 Define user goals

 For example, let’s assume we’re building a travel app.
-This travel application allows for users to select a vacation timeframe and find deals on flights and hotels within their budget.
+This travel application allows users to select a vacation timeframe and find deals on flights and hotels within their budget.
 But it’s not just the standard travel site.
 It connects to your Facebook account, works its magic, and plans the top five vacations based on the content that you’ve shared.
 The user selects the vacation plan that they like best and all the details are taken care of.

-Here’s some of the user goals:
+Here are some of the user goals:

-- View vacation options within specified timeframe
+- View vacation options within a specified timeframe

 - Compare different vacation options